hexatomic/hexatomic/docs/dev/src/maintenance/taking-over/README.md

 If you cannot find someone to give you administrative rights to the repository, you can fork it, i.e., make a copy of the original repository and host it on a coding platform under your own or your organization's account.
 A fork will give you complete control over the repository, but you will lose the issue and pull request history.

+We encourage you to rename your fork repository to something other than - but perhaps similar to - *hexatomic*, and also change any documentation and in-application branding accordingly.
+This will help users separate your fork project from the original project.
+Make sure that you act within the bounds of the respective [licenses](../licensing/), e.g., with regard to copyright notices.
+Also note that while you may add yourself to the list of authors in the [`CITATION.cff](../licensing/) file once you have fulfilled authorship requirements,<!-- TODO Link once they're there -->
+you must not remove any authors from this list, until you can establish that their contributions are not part of the work anymore.
+This may be the case when you have deleted all lines of code or documentation that a single author has contributed.

 ## Update maintainer information

 Update the maintainer information in the relevant places: